 Step 2: Determine with your capstone adviser whether the project involves "human subjects research".
-Once you know where the project data will be coming from, you should complete the online 'IRB Worksheet' (http://jhsph.co1.qualtrics.com/jfe/form/SV 1GrF6WBUcNFZCV6) to determine what additional steps (if any) are needed in regard to securing IRB approval for your project or documenting the existing approval.
+Once you know where the project data will be coming from, you should complete the online 'IRB Worksheet'

+(https://jh.qualtrics.com/jfe/form/SV 1GrF6WBUcNFZCV6?Q JFE=qdg) to determine what additional steps (if any) are needed in regard to securing IRB approval for your project or documenting the existing approval.